CoolCat467/Scanner-Server/CONTRIBUTING.md

 pre-commit install
 ```

-and now pre-commit will run before git commits.
-You can uninstall the
+and now pre-commit will run automatically before git commits.
+You can
-pre-commit hook at any time by running:
+uninstall the pre-commit hook at any time by running:

 ```shell
 pre-commit uninstall